FourCoreLabs/firedrill/README.md

 ## Discovery Simulation

-The ransomware simulation consists of simulation of a malware executing three techniques from the Discovery tactic in MITRE ATT&CK, performing reconnaisance of system information which is used for further exploiting the system:
+The discovery simulation consists of simulation of a malware executing three techniques from the Discovery tactic in MITRE ATT&CK, performing reconnaisance of system information which is used for further exploiting the system:

 This includes, in this order:
 - Discovering the running processes on the system.
 - Discovering the peripherals present on the system.
 - Discovering the softwares installed on the system with their respective versions.
-Malware simulation harness.
-Build native binaries for Windows, Linux and Mac simulating malicious behaviours.
-Test the effectiveness of your endpoint security controls against malware.

 Sandbox Analysis: [Hybrid-Analysis](https://www.hybrid-analysis.com/sample/c8fcd8419bf11385bdddc9cfd8017226493365ff97d2232f9283fbe6309830bc/61dff860d9a3de1d1f04a1fb)

+## UAC Bypass Simulation

+The UAC Bypass simulation consists of malware using the fodhelper.exe utility available from Windows 10 to achieve local privilege escalation by creating a registry structure to execute arbitrary commands with adminstrator privileges:

+This includes, in this order:
+- Create a new registry structure in `HKCU:\Software\Classes\ms-settings\` and start `notepad.exe` with admin privileges bypassing UAC.

+## Registry Run Key Persistence Simulation

+This is a simulation of a persistence techniques which use registry Run keys to achieve persistence for arbitrary payloads.
+These keys include: `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`, `EY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\RunOnce`, `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\RunServices`, `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\RunServicesOnce`.

+This includes, in this order:
+- Add a value in the registry key at `HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run` to execute a sample payload embedded in the binary.
+- Delete the value from `HKCU\SOFTWARE\Microsoft\Windows\CurrentVersion\Run` to bring back it to it's original state for a safe simulation.

 ## Usage